system76/docs/content/desktop-environment.md

 ### GNOME

 Pop!_OS 24.04 Comes with the new COSMIC desktop environment by default.
-You can also install a vanilla GNOME session to get the GNOME experience.
+You can also install a vanilla GNOME session to get the vanilla GNOME experience.

 ![GNOME](/images/desktop-environment/GNOME.png)